-- Cancer of the bladder, breast, kidney, liver, lung, nose, prostate, rectum, stomach, testicles, thyroid, and blood and lymph cancers such as multiple myeloma, leukemia, and non-Hodgkin lymphoma.
+- Cancer of the bladder, liver, lung, nose, testicles, and lymph cancers such as multiple myeloma and leukemia

 Some factors believed to increase the risk of injury due to CPAP foam inhalation or ingestion include heat and humidity, which can hasten the foam's degradation, and unapproved methods to clean the machine, including ozone cleaners and products using UV light.

 What to Do if Philips Recalled Your CPAP Machine

 At the time of the Philips recall, the FDA ordered the company to inform consumers of the issue and provide repair and replacement of defective machines.
 Months later, the agency again urged the company to inform consumers of the recall.

 - Talk to your health care provider about whether you should stop using the machine.

 - Follow Philips Respironics’ instructions for properly cleaning the device if you continue using it, being sure not to use ozone or UV light cleaning products that can quicken the degradation of the foam.

 - Register your device on Philips’s website so you can receive a replacement product.
 Individuals who have already registered and need priority status for receiving their replacement can provide additional information on the website.

 - Do not use a filter on your device or attempt to remove the foam from the device.
 This may impact how the machine works or result in foam particles falling into the hose where they can be inhaled or ingested.

 - If you incurred a health issue that you suspect is connected to the use of your CPAP machine, speak with an experienced Wisconsin CPAP lawsuit lawyer who can evaluate your case and provide guidance about the process of seeking compensation for your injury.